apache/submarine/docs/InstallationGuide.md

 ### Calico Installation

-Calico creates and manages a flat three-tier network, and each container is assigned a routable IP address.

-We are listing the steps here for your convenience.
+Calico creates and manages a flat three-tier network, and each container is assigned a routable ip.
+We just add the steps here for your convenience.
-You can also choose alternatives like Flannel, OVS or others.
+You can also choose alternatives like Flannel, OVS.

 To install Calico on specified servers, we can run Submarine-installer/install.sh